 Ray Ozzie Computer Science Fellowship

 The Ray Ozzie Fellowship was established in 1996 by Ray Ozzie (BS '79, Hon.
 D. Eng.
 '12).
 Ozzie spent a lot of his time as a CS student programming PLATO, the nation's first computer-based education system.
 He was a lead programmer for Lotus Symphony before co-founding his own company, Iris Associates, which created Lotus Notes.
 Later, he co-founded Groove Networks, which was purchased by Microsoft in 2005, where he followed Bill Gates as Chief Software Architect.
-Today, hes is working on a new stealth start-up, Talko.
+Later, he founded another start-up, Talko, which was also acquired by Microsoft.
 This fellowship is available to graduate students enrolled in the Department of Computer Science in the College of Engineering.

 |2001-2002||Jonathon R. Fischer|